Wuyxin/Wuyxin/README.md

 ### Hi there 👋

-🌱 I’m currently a senior undergraduate @ USTC.
+🌱 I’m a senior undergraduate @ USTC.

 🔭 I’m currently working on reliable ML models (especially for Graph Neural Networks) with a focus on their explainability, robustness, and generalizability.